On this page

 Step 7: Reproduce Production Errors Locally

-Production FastAPI errors often include a traceback in your logs (if you have log aggregation).
+Production FastAPI errors often include a traceback in your logs.
 To reproduce:

 1. Copy the exact request body from your logs

-3. If it fails locally, you've reproduced it
+3. If it fails locally, you have reproduced it

-For errors that only happen with specific DB state:
+For errors that only happen with specific database state, add a temporary debug endpoint:

 @app.get("/debug/user/{user_id}", include_in_schema=False)